cgkrishnanunni/cgkrishnanunni.github.io/_news/announcement_2.md

 ---
 layout: post
-date: 2025-3-15 16:11:00-0400
+date: 2026-7-15 16:11:00-0400
 inline: true
 related_posts: false
 ---

-Our <a href="https://arxiv.org/abs/2211.06860">new paper</a> on "An adaptive and stability-promoting layerwise training approach for sparse deep neural network architecture" has been accepted for publication in <a href="https://www.sciencedirect.com/journal/computer-methods-in-applied-mechanics-and-engineering">Computer Methods in Applied Mechanics and Engineering</a>.
+Our <a href="https://arxiv.org/abs/2211.06860">new paper</a> on "Topological derivative approach for deep neural network architecture adaptation" has been accepted for publication in <a href="https://www.siam.org/publications/siam-journals/siam-journal-on-scientific-computing/">SIAM Journal on Scientific Computing</a>.

 <!-- ***